jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 without worrying about permissions concerns.

-Because I didn't want to build a permissions system for my API, I instead incorporated User IDs into my function signatures in `Model`, and used inner joins to model permissions.
+Because I didn't want to build a permissions system for my API, I instead incorporated User IDs into my function signatures in `Model` and used inner joins to model permissions.
 For example, here is an example of a query that fetches the metadata for all sensors belonging to a particular user: